DaVas1410/EPIC_4/README.md

 To get started, ensure that you have the necessary dependencies correctly installed.
 This will allow you to run the project seamlessly and take full advantage of its features.

-## 🤝 Contributing

-We welcome contributions!
-If you're interested in collaborating or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Happy coding!
-Let's push the boundaries of scientific research together with EPIC 4!